heptarch/heptarch.github.io/drafts/tarkovsky.md

 I unlocked Camera 3 to find a state of picturesque chaos.
-At the back was row upon row of filing cabinets labelled by month---the reliquaries of the Martyrolog---and ingress to a cubicle filled with rubbish.
+At the back was row upon row of filing cabinets labelled by month---the reliquaries of the Martyrolog---and a portal to small chamber filled with rubbish.
 I scanned the cabinets; May 1979 is a fallow month in the English edition of Tarkovsky's diaries, *Time within time* (1991), with only two entries (May 12 and 22).